gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

+Preferred Method of Running Study

+- Click on the `motion-temporal-threshold.py-Shortcut` on your Desktop

+*Alternate method of Running Study*

-- Open PsychoPy by clicking on the icon located on the desktop.
+*- Open PsychoPy by clicking on the icon located on the desktop.
 ![PsychoPy_Logo](images/PsychoPy-1.PNG)
 - When PsychoPy opens, open the file for this experiment.
     - From the `File` menu, select the `Open Recent...` command and select the `motion-temporal-threshold.py` file.
 - When the file opens, run the experiment by pressing press the green (running person) button. ![PsychoPy_Run](images/PPrunningMan.png)
-    - **Be careful not to type in the programming window.**
+    - **Be careful not to type in the programming window.***

 - Experimenters need to fill in the participant ID and gender.
     - A pop-up window will appear.
     - Enter participant ID.
 Make sure it is the same ID that you entered into Qualtrics.